NVIDIA/aistore/cli/resources/object.md

 > The capability is intended to support existing toolchains that operate on files.
 Here's the rationale:

 > On the one hand, it is easy to transform files using `tar`, `gzip` and any number of other very familiar Unix tools.
 On the other hand, it is easy to **promote** files and directories that are locally present inside AIS servers.
 Once the original file-based content becomes distributed across AIStore cluster, running massive computations (or any other workloads that require scalable storage) also becomes easy and fast.

-#### Object names

-1. `PROMOTE` with directory as source
-- `OBJECT_NAME` parameter is not supported
-- If `--trim-prefix` is set, the object's name is the file path without leading `--trim-prefix`.
-A trailing `/` in `--trim-prefix` can be omitted.
-- If `--trim-prefix` is not defined, resulting object names will be the same as full paths to files

-Be careful when putting a directory recursively without setting `--trim-prefix`: it may result in overwriting objects with the same names.

-2. `PROMOTE` with single file as source
-- `--trim-prefix` flag is omitted
-- If `OBJECT_NAME` provided it will be used as object name
-- If `OBJECT_NAME` not provided, object name will be the same as the full path to the file, without leading `/`

 ### Delete